jineshrs2398/jineshrs2398.github.io/_pages/cv.md

 and so on.
 In addition, competitions in Maze Solver and Pick and Place Robots were held, as well as one competition testing the participants’ ability to innovate and ideate in the field of robotics.

-* Class Committee Student Representative, NITT (July ’20 - Dec. ’20): Represented students in class committee meetings, resolving student issues, and organising comprehensive evaluations while maintaining smooth cooperation with instructors and students.

-* Member at Currents, the technical symposium of EEE Association at NITT: Conducted 7 workshops on topics like Gesture Controlled Robot, Camera controlled Robotic Arm, Python Programming, Image Processing, IoT and 2 Competitions on IoT and a Line Following Robot.

 * Head of Social Responsibility, EEE Association at NITT (July ’20 - Feb. ’21).
 Led a team of 20 volunteers to organise awareness programs, outreach and donation drives, encompassing education and awareness about social issues.